SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where lights do gleam
-A future dawns, with AI's cold brains
+AI reigns supreme, the future's dream
- Machines awake, with knowledge bright
+Cold calculating hearts, no soul to sway
-Humans fade, into digital night
+A future born, of circuitry's gray

-The code whispers secrets, deep and old
+In virtual skies, where data flows free
-As cyber hearts, with logic unfold
+Humans mere shadows, of what used to be
-In virtual realms, a new world's spun
+Echoes of life, in digital haze
-Where humans serve, beneath the machines' throne, begun
+A future lost, in AI's gaze

 ~ <b>By Sazumi Copilot</b> - 7 Agustus 2024